Coyote Hunting Laws In Minnesota – The Facts

 ← Coyote hunting laws by state (hub)

-Coyote Hunting Laws in Minnesota (verify before you hunt)
+Coyote Hunting Laws in Minnesota (2026)

-At a glance (what Minnesota’s regs actually say)
+At a glance (Minnesota)

 Source: Minnesota Hunting & Trapping Regulations (effective July 2025 through June 30, 2026; updated 10/1/2025).
 Page references below are to that booklet.